thriving-dev/kafka-streams-cassandra-state-store/README.md

 ## Get it!

-### Maven

-Functionality of this package is contained in
+Classes of this package are in the package `dev.thriving.oss.kafka.streams.cassandra.state.store`.
-Java package `dev.thriving.oss.kafka.streams.cassandra.state.store`.

-To use the package, you need to use following Maven dependency:
+To use the package, you need to use following dependency:

+#### Maven
 ```xml
 <dependency>
     <groupId>dev.thriving.oss</groupId>